Installing Ray#

 The most recent Ray development build (a recent commit from Github master)

 The optional Python version tag specifies the Python version in the image.
-All Python versions supported by Ray are available, e.g. py38, py39 and py310.
-If unspecified, the tag points to an image using Python 3.8.
+All Python versions supported by Ray are available, e.g. py39, py310 and py311.
+If unspecified, the tag points to an image of the lowest Python version that the Ray version supports.

 The optional Platform tag specifies the platform where the image is intended for: